ProvableHQ/welcome/documentation/aleo/concepts/07_glossary.md

 The ledger membership witness is the merkle path proving that a record commitment exists in the global commitment Merkle tree.

+### Randomized Signature

+A randomized signature is a randomized Schnorr signature over the transaction contents that allows senders to delegate proof generation to third parties without revealing the private key authorized to spend the record.

 ### Variable Length Integer

 A variable length integer is an encoding of 64-bit unsigned integers into variable length integers to save space when storing or transmitting numbers.